Bhpsngum/TDM/README.md

 * `main.js`: Main release of TDM mod code.
 Stable.
 * `beta.js`: Early work of new version.
 May not stable.
 ## Changelogs
-### 0.95.3 (minor changes)
+### 0.96.69
+- Applied random team sorting after each round
+- Added solid base border and the position of the bases in the radar
+- Removed New round starts in: XX:YY and add a countdown when selecting ships
+- Game will now less laggy than before (i think, cus i optimized it)
+- Added tier rarity (percentage of each tier to be appeared in the selection screen).
+- Added logo (TDM - Team DeathMatch)
+- Removed killstats
+- Slight displaying modification
-* Removed Toscain.
+- Removed Toscain.
-* Buffed H-Mercury.
+- Buffed H-Mercury.
-* Added new win factor: in order for a team to win they have to reach 30 kills.
+- Added new win factor: in order for a team to win they have to reach 30 kills.
-* New maps!
+- New maps!
 There's a new map, and there will be more very soon.
 ### 0.95.3
 * Fixed leaderboard scoring
 * Aliens spawn to each of the four asteroid boxes in the corner of the map; drops missiles/torps when killed